Hamiltonian anomalies from extended field theories: Wess-Zumino field theories

 \section{Wess-Zumino field theories}

 We present in this section a class of extended field theories describing the anomalies produced by the "Wess-Zumino terms" of the physics literature.
-A type of Wess-Zumino field theory also describes the anomalies of self-dual $p$-form fields.

 Our construction generalizes the construction of the classical Dijkgraaf-Witten theory by Freed in \cite{Freed:1994ad} and is strongly inspired by this work.
-Note that such theories have been constructed using elaborate technology under the name of $\infty$-Chern-Simons theories, see for instance Section 2.4 of \cite{Fiorenza:2012ec} or \cite{Fiorenza:2013jz}.
-We provide here a concrete construction down to codimension 2.
+Note that such theories have been constructed using elaborate technology under the name of $\infty$-Chern-Simons theories, see for instance \cite{Fiorenza:2012ec} or \cite{Fiorenza:2013jz}.

 Note also that as we are here describing only anomaly field theories, we do not need $\mathsf{E}$-structures and omit them to simplify the discussion.
 We write $\mathsf{F}$-manifolds without square brackets.